GRAPHIC VIDEO: Brooklyn Nets' Caris Levert sustains severe leg injury, players 'were crying'

 GRAPHIC VIDEO:

-LeVert was racing back to black a shot with less than four seconds remaining.
+LeVert was racing back to block a shot with less than four seconds remaining.
 His leg bent awkwardly when he landed.
 LeVert spent several minutes on the court attended by medical personnel while the crowd fell silent.

 Timberwolves players huddled in prayer while Nets players surrounded their injured teammate before he was taken off the court on a stretcher.